 You may have more than one option as to where and how you apply for the immigrant visa or green card, as described below.

 The U.S. citizen must start this process.
 To do so, you would file a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
 After USCIS approves the I-129F, it will transfer the case to the National Visa Center in New Hampshire, which eventually will send the case to the U.S. consulate in Jakarta, Indonesia.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending a visa interview with a consular official.
 You, the U.S. petitioner, are allowed to attend this interview, though it is not required.
 If you do attend, you may nevertheless be asked to step out for a portion of the interview.

-After your fiancé’s entry to and your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
+After your fiancé's entry to and your marriage in the U.S., your new spouse applies to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.
 Then your spouse will receive lawful conditional residence (not permanent residence quite yet, because your marriage is less than two years old at this time; but it can be converted to permanent residence two years later).

-After paying various fees and submitting documents to the National Visa Center in New Hampshire, your spouse will go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Jakarta, Indonesia.
+After paying various fees and submitting documents to the National Visa Center in New Hampshire, your spouse will next go through consular processing for an immigrant visa.
+This means your spouse submits additional paperwork to, and attends an interview at, a U.S. consulate in Jakarta, Indonesia.
 (As the U.S. petitioner, you may attend, but are not required to.)

 The U.S. currently has three embassies in Indonesia, located in Jakarta, Surabaya, and Medan.
 However, only the embassy in Jakarta handles both immigrant and fiancé visa applications.